Josh Wilson (baseball): Pittsburgh Pirates

-On December 3, 2007, he was claimed off waivers by the Pittsburgh Pirates.
-He was assigned to the AAA Indianapolis Indians, where he hit .276 in 97 games.
+On December 3, 2007, Wilson was claimed off waivers by the Pittsburgh Pirates.
+He was subsequently assigned to the Triple-A Indianapolis Indians, where he hit .276 in 97 games.

 Boston Red Sox

 In August 2008, Wilson was acquired by the Boston Red Sox and assigned to their Triple-A affiliate, the Pawtucket Red Sox.
 Wilson's acquisition by the Sox completed a three team deal which sent Manny Ramirez to the Los Angeles Dodgers from the Red Sox, Jason Bay to the Red Sox from the Pirates and infielder Andy LaRoche, and pitcher Bryan Morris from the Dodgers, and outfielder Brandon Moss and pitcher Craig Hansen from the Red Sox to the Pirates.

 Arizona Diamondbacks

-In December 2008, he signed with the Arizona Diamondbacks.
-While on the Diamondbacks he helped turn a triple play against the Dodgers and was once again used as a relief pitcher, throwing a 90 mph fastball.
+In December 2008, Wilson signed with the Arizona Diamondbacks.
+While on the Diamondbacks he helped turn a triple play against the Los Angeles Dodgers and was once again used as a relief pitcher, throwing a 90 mph fastball.